OrgFlow-Actions/demo/README.md

 Once you're happy with the change, merge the pull request. **Do not squash or rebase - OrgFlow needs the entire commit history in order to facilitate some of its more advanced features** (see step 6).

-Go to the **Actions** tab again, and run the workflow named **Flow out an environment**.
+Go to the **Actions** tab again, and run the workflow named **Deploy metadata**.
 Enter the environment name `UAT` (because this is the environment name that we chose when adding the `OFUAT` sandbox as an environment).
 This workflow will comapre the metadata in the `sandbox/uat` branch to the metadata in the `OFUAT` sandbox and deploy any differences into the sandbox.

 Note that although we manually triggered this workflow, it would also be possible to use the standard `push` GitHub Action trigger to watch for changes to the branch and run this workflow whenever changes are pushed to the branch.